Oliver Provstgaard

-Oliver Provstgaard Nielsen (born 4 June 2003) is a Danish professional footballer who plays as a centre-back for Danish 1st Division club Vejle Boldklub.
+Oliver Provstgaard Nielsen (born 4 June 2003) is a Danish professional footballer who plays as a centre-back for Serie A club Lazio.

 Career

 Provstgaard joined Vejle Boldklub as an U13 player from Bredballe IF.
 He played his way up through the youth ranks at Vejle.
 17-year-old Provstgaard was selected for Vejle's first team for the first time when he was in the squad for a Danish Cup game against Hobro IK on 7 October 2020.
 Provstgaard, however, had to watch the entire match from the substitutes' bench.
 Two months later, Provstgaard suffered a serious knee injury in an U-19 match, requiring surgery and an 8-month break.

 However, although he was injured, the club confirmed on 7 June 2021, that Provstgaard had signed a new deal until June 2024, which would take effect from 1 January 2022.
 At the same time, he would become a permanent part of the first team squad.
 On 27 May 2022, Vejle once again gave Provstgaard a new contract, this time until June 2026.

 With a number of injuries in Vejle's defence, Provstgaard made his official debut for the club on 14 April 2022 against OB in the Danish Superliga, where he played the entire match.

+On 3 February 2025, on transfer deadline day, it was confirmed that Provstgaard had joined Italian Serie A club Lazio.
+According to media reports, Provstgaard signed a deal until June 2029.

+Personal life

+Provstgaard is a prolific Esports player, winning the 2021 eChampions League and a $75,000 prize.